 We know what the average home buyer expects and share this knowledge with our clients who are ready to sell their home.
 For marketing, we use professional photographers as these photos are critical to the success of attracting the right buyer.
 We also offer expert staging tips, remodel ideas and repair advice prior to listing a home.

 By consistently networking with other real estate professionals, we understand what is influencing the market, trends and economy.
 We know the Chicago neighborhoods and are on the lookout for any changes, such as new businesses moving in.

 Here are the 6 benefits of hiring a real estate broker:

 Education and Experience

 One of the main benefits of working with a broker is their knowledge and experience in managing the process.
 Before hiring a real estate broker, ask to set up an interview.
 You want to make sure that this person understands the neighborhoods, real estate market and trends.
-Whether buying or selling, the broker must have a keen eye in a property to catch things you might miss and expertise in negotiation to put you at ease during the process.
+Whether buying or selling, the broker must have a keen eye to catch things you might miss in a property and expertise in negotiation to put you at ease during the process.